-- Career support.
-For the most part, University of Phoenix students have easy access to tools and materials to help them make the transition from education to earning a living in their field of choice.
-The university's website is replete with tutorials, materials and helpful hints on how to interview, how to write an effective resume and how to connect with professionals in the work force.
+The university's website is replete with tutorials, materials and helpful hints on how to interview, how to write an effective resume and how to connect with professionals in the workforce.
 In addition, the website has ample information and statistics about job salaries, job outlooks, and what skills and experience are needed for the student's industry.

-The University of Phoenix has advertised itself for years as the university for working adults—perfectly geared for the man or woman who has already attained working age and/or those who have families and pressing responsibilities.
-With night classes and online options, the university caters to one who wants to finish a degree while still being able to meet the demands of work, family and extracurricular life.
+The University of Phoenix has advertised itself for years as the university for working adults, perfectly geared for the man or woman who has already attained working age and/or those who have families and pressing responsibilities.
+With night classes and online options, the university caters to one who wants to finish a degree while still being able to meet the demands of work, family, and hobbies.